Tebul Dogon

 The Tebul language, also known as Tebul Ure, is a Dogon language spoken in Mali by the Tebul U (Tebul people).
-It was first reported under this name online by Roger Blench, who erroneously reported that it appears to be the same as a language called Oru Yille in the literature.
+It was first reported under this name online by Roger Blench, who erroneously reported that it appears to be the same as a language called Oru Yille in existing literature.
 This mistaken name instead means 'two words' in the Tebul language.

-The language is divergent within Dogon and may constitute its own branch of that family, though it shows some affinities with the western languages.
+The language is divergent within the Dogon and may constitute its own branch of that family, though it shows some affinities with the western languages.

-The Tebul people also use 'village sign', Tebul Sign Language, due to a high incidence of deafness.
+The Tebul people also use 'village sign', Tebul Sign Language, due to a relatively high incidence of deafness.